uoftgasa/uoftgasa.github.io/markdown/index.md

 Depending on your frequency of use, there are few payment options:

 - **Cash fare**: $3.25 - best for very infrequent users, requires a transfer to switch routes (see second paragraph below the list)
-- **Presto fare**: $3.00 (although the card has a startup cost)- tap this reloadable card at every route switch, see [below](#the-presto-card) for more details
+- **Presto fare**: $3.00 (although the card has a startup cost)- tap this reloadable card at every route switch, see the section below for more details
 - **Day pass**: $12.50 - unlimited travel for one day, make 4 trips to break even with the cash fare
 - **Weekly pass**: $43.75 - unlimited travel for a week, make 14 trips to break even with the cash fare
 - **Post-secondary student Metropass**: $116.75 - unlimited travel for a month carrying a [post-secondary ID card](https://www.ttc.ca/Fares_and_passes/Fare_information/Seniors_students_and_children/Post_Secondary_Students/index.jsp), make 36 trips to break even with the cash fare or 39 trips to break even with the Presto fare
 - **Adult monthly Metropass**: $146.25 (although you can reduce this to $134.00 for buying a year's worth with the [Monthly Discount Plan](https://www.ttc.ca/Fares_and_passes/Passes/Metropass/Metropass_MDP/index.jsp)) - unlimited travel for a month, make 45 trips to break even with the cash fare or 49 trips to break even with the Presto fare

 Note that as long as you get the [post-secondary ID card](https://www.ttc.ca/Fares_and_passes/Fare_information/Seniors_students_and_children/Post_Secondary_Students/index.jsp), there is no benefit to choosing the Adult Metropass over the Post-secondary Metropass.
 TTC passes are only valid on TTC vehicles, and do not extend to other transit agencies.
-Discounts when switching to other agencies from the TTC may be possible with [the Presto card](#the-presto-card).
+Discounts when switching to other agencies from the TTC may be possible with a Presto card.

 **Transfers/Proof of Payment (PoP):**
-After paying a cash fare, be sure to pick up a transfer (also referred to as proof-of-payment), which will allow you to switch routes for free provided you are making a one way trip and board the next available vehicle towards your destination.
+After paying a cash fare, be sure to pick up a transfer (also referred to as proof of payment), which will allow you to switch routes for free provided you are making a one way trip and board the next available vehicle towards your destination.
 Full transfer rules are [here](https://www.ttc.ca/Fares_and_passes/Fare_information/Transfers/index.jsp).
-Pass holders do not require a
+Presto card usersPass holders do not require a

+**The Presto Card:**

 #### GO Transit

-#### The Presto Card

 ### Cycling